Developer Documentation

 cat ~/.ssh/id_ed25519.pub

-6. Visit your SSH keys page and click the green button in the upper right-hand corner that says "New SSH key".
+6. Visit and click the green button in the upper right-hand corner that says "New SSH key".
 Paste your key in the "Key" box and give it a title.

 We're all done!
 Now you can download source code hosted on GitHub and upload your own code.
 We'll revisit using git in a bit, but for now you're set up.